keu/docs/cloud/security.md

 ## Secrets Management

-Astronomer Cloud is designed and built to protect and offer integrations with popular tools to secure sensitive information about your external systems.
-Rest assured the sensitive information shared with Astronomer is securely stored and transmitted for consumption by your data pipelines.
-For more information, read about [Secrets Management](secrets-management.md).
+Astronomer Cloud is designed to secure sensitive information about your external systems.
+Sensitive information shared with Astronomer is securely stored and transmitted for consumption by your data pipelines.
+For more information, see [Secrets Management](secrets-management.md).